Getting Started

 To finish the pier, the base was filled with concrete and rebar was added.
 I also installed a short conduit from the side of the pier under the floor up to where the metal pier bolts on top.

 The concrete on the square pier comes up level with the subfloor and then transitions to a round base.
 It will be less of a trip hazard than having square corners jutting out.
-The round form was a large plastic planter from Tractor Supply, cut down to 7-1/2″ high, which will make the final pier height 60-1/2″.
+The round form was made from a large plastic planter from Tractor Supply.
+It was cut down to 7-1/2″ high, which makes the final pier height of the steel pier 60-1/2″.
 Galvanized J-bolts were set into the top for attaching the metal pier.

 The finished base was allowed to set up for a couple of weeks before installing the heavy metal pier.
 Also, now that the forms have been removed, there is a gap between the floor and pier base, to prevent vibrations being transmitted to the pier.
 The base is also isolated from the concrete floor below, but the gap there is filled with foam to keep critters and moisture out.

 And now there’s paint.
-I called it star chart blue, but Benjamin Moore calls it New York something or the other, I forget.
-I also have a speckled black rubber floor that I’ll put down once the dome’s shutters are finished and all the ladders are gone.
+I call it star chart blue, but Benjamin Moore calls it New York something or the other, I forget.
+I also have a black rubber floor to put down once the dome’s shutters are finished and all the ladders are gone.

-As I was assembling the dome I discovered I am missing some parts for the shutters and shutter tracks.
-When I purchased the dome I was told it was complete, but since there wasn’t a manual or a parts list, I had to take their word for it.
-Turns out there are parts missing for the shutter, the formed metal weather flashing for around the opening, the shutter spacers, and the curved garage door tracks for the shutter wheels to roll in.
-Also, all the rubber weather seals for the shutter are missing, as well as the motor mounts.
-A couple of metal fabrication shops are making the missing flashing, track spacers and the azimuth motor’s mount, but I can’t find any company that can bend the garage door track, so I’m going to have to work on that myself.
-Once I get the parts, and the weather warms up, I can continue working on the dome.
+As I was assembling the dome I discovered some parts for the shutters and shutter tracks were missing.
+When I originally purchased the dome I was told it was complete, but since there wasn’t a manual or a parts list, and I wasn’t familiar with the dome, I had to take their word for it.
+Turns out there are parts missing for the shutter, including the curved metal flashing that goes around the opening, the shutter support track spacers, and the curved garage door tracks that the shutter wheels roll in.
+Also, there are many lesser items not included, such as the rubber weather seals around the shutter, or the motor mounts or the dust seal between the wall and the dome.
+I worked with a couple of local metal fabrication shops to make the missing flashing, and an azimuth motor mount, but I can’t find any company that can bend garage door tracks, a problem I’ll have to solve myself.